astronomer/docs/astro/develop-project.md

 - Apply changes
 - Run on-build commands

-For guidelines on testing DAGs once you’ve built your Astro project, see [Test and troubleshoot locally](test-and-troubleshoot-locally.md).
+For guidelines on testing that you've added to your Astro project, see [Test and troubleshoot locally](test-and-troubleshoot-locally.md).

 :::tip